okx/okexchain-docs/docs/delegators/delegators-overview.md

 **When sending transactions or doing anything that may spend tokens, you should always verify those transactions before hitting send**.
 While address strings are long, it is important to visually compare them in blocks of 4 characters at a time to ensure that you are sending them to the right address.

 ## Account Security
 One of the most important things you can do to protect your cryptocurrency and to reduce  risk is to highly protect all of your sensitive online accounts.
 Attackers will try to gain foothold wherever they can, and will use that foothold to pivot from one place to another.
-Unprotected accounts like email, social media, your Github account, the OKExChain Forum and anything in between could give an attacker  opportunities to access and steal your data.
+Unprotected accounts like email, social media, your Github account, the OEC Forum and anything in between could give an attacker  opportunities to access and steal your data.

 For people who hold cryptocurrency, there are two specific account security actions that can be taken to reduce specific risks that come with being part of the blockchain world.